HeRAMS-WHO/herams-backend/docs/index.rst

 Reset password
 --------------

-In case you forgot your password, the instruction below will guide you through the steps to reset your password.
+In case you forgot your password, the instructions below will guide you through the steps to reset your password.

 1. Open the link `herams.org <https://herams.org>`_ in your browser.